berkayw/Blue-Boy-Adventure/README.md

 * Choose "Blue-Boy-Adventure-master" folder and Select "Yes" to ReUse Module Files.

+* At this point, be sure you are opening the root folder (/Blue-Boy-Adventure-master).

 * Go src -> main folder -> Run Main

 * Lastly don't forget to Setup SDK if needed.